pulumi/pulumi-az-pipelines-task/overview.md

 Pulumi supports several [cloud providers](https://www.pulumi.com/docs/intro/cloud-providers/), including [Kubernetes](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/).
 You can deploy to any cloud provider that Pulumi supports using this task extension, by simply setting the required environment variables as part of each cloud provider's setup, as your Pipeline's build variable.

-For example, in order to deploy to [AWS](https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/#environment-variables), simply set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` env vars either as pipeline variables or in a variable group that is linked to your pipeline.
+For example, in order to deploy to [AWS](https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/#environment-variables), you may use the AWS Service Connection or by simply set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` env vars either as pipeline variables or in a variable group that is linked to your pipeline.

 ## Troubleshooting